-On the other hand, if a player Takes, he/she becomes the Sender, his/her team becomes the contracting team, the other team becomes the defending team.
+On the other hand, if a player Takes, they becomes the Sender, their team becomes the contracting team, the other team becomes the defending team.

-Once a player Takes, he/she collects the Return in his/her hand.
+Once a player Takes, they collect the Return in their hand.

-Then each player receives 3 cards, except the Sender who only receives 2 cards (he/she took the Return).
+Then each player receives 3 cards, except the Sender who only receives 2 cards (they took the Return).

-At the end of the Deal, each player has 8 cards in his/her hand.
+At the end of the Deal, each player has 8 cards in their hand.

 Making the Tricks